 The terrain is a perfect combination of rugged mountains and melting glaciers in the summer, so there are over 10,000 waterfalls here!

 I visited the country for a full month in 2016, and this is a list of some of the best waterfalls in Iceland, complete with an Iceland waterfalls map!

 About This Guide

 This list is ordered chronologically, assuming you drive the Ring Road in a counter clockwise direction, starting with the southern waterfalls first and then going in a full circle around the entire island, including a stop in the more remote Westfjords and Snaefellsnes Peninsula, until you end up back in western Iceland near Reykjavik.

 This is what I did on my trip to Iceland, and the driving was a bit exhausting, but the sights along the way were totally worth it!
 All of the waterfalls on this list are reachable with a normal 2WD car and/or a bit of hiking.

 Iceland Waterfalls Map

 Here’s an Iceland waterfalls map you can use to plan your trip.
-You can click the icons to get more info on each point of interest, but keep in mind some of the locations on this map may be approximate.
+You can click the icons to get more info and directions for each point of interest, but keep in mind some of the locations on this map may be approximate.